JohnNewman1/CV/README.md

 #### Leadership and Communication

 I take pride in my people skills and have gained over ten years experience in managing and mentoring people.
-I have learnt to treat all people with respect and to have a very positive attitude regardless of how i feel, when you are responsible for a team they mimic your attitude and leadership is all about showing people the way through training and support.
+I have learnt to treat all people with respect and to have a very positive attitude regardless of how i feel.
+When you are responsible for a team they mimic your attitude and leadership is all about showing people the way through training and support.
 I intend to bring these skills into a development role by helping and motivating my team in times of stress.

-- Two
+- Training and development of lower and senior staff
-- I contributed to the growth of X while doing Y (job, or otherwise)
+- Taking unmotivated teams and improving them to be motivated and working to a high standard
-- I built this, made this, broke this, fixed this, etc.
+- Great understanding of all roles in a business
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- Public speaking

 ## <a name="educatuion">Education</a>

 #### Makers Academy (April 2017 to June 2017)

 A 16-week intensive development bootcamp, emphasizing: